Some of our previous interns would like to share their stories with you. Find out what projects they have been working on.

-University of Otago | PhD in Tourism (undertaking) Internship: Sustainable Tourism Development
+University of Otago | PhD in Tourism (undertaking)

 There truly is rich cultural and historical heritage as well as rugged wilderness adventure in the district.
 I have enjoyed the welcoming and friendly hospitality from the Wairoa community.

-Victoria University of Wellington | Bachelor of Commerce Internship: Finance and Business Analysis
+Victoria University of Wellington | Bachelor of Commerce

-Massey University | Bachelor of Engineering (currently), Massey University | Bachelor of Health Science (completed) Internship: Food Control Plan & Drinking Water Supply
+Massey University | Bachelor of Engineering (currently), Massey University | Bachelor of Health Science (completed)

-University of Brasilia / University of Waikato | Bachelor of Environmental Engineering Internship: Wastewater and water treatment systems
+University of Brasilia / University of Waikato | Bachelor of Environmental Engineering

 |Johannes Klӧhn, Bachelor of Public Management, University of Applied Sciences Ludwigsburg, Germany.
 He gained insights into the processes of administration at a local government organisation.||Nephi Pukepuke, Bachelor of Law, University of Waikato.
 He was analysing and applying the law in regards to the Whenua Rahui policy at the Wairoa District Council.|